 Combine the butter, sugar, and glucose in the bowl of a stand mixer with the paddle attachment and cream together on medium-high speed for 2-3 minutes.
 Scrape down the sides of the bowl, add the eggs and vanilla extract, and beat for 7-8 minutes.
 Scrape the bowl again when finished.

-While the wet ingredients are getting intimately acquainted, combine the bread flour, milk powder, cream of tartar, baking soda, salt, and rainbow sprinkles in a small bowl.
+While the wet ingredients are mixing away, combine the bread flour, milk powder, cream of tartar, baking soda, salt, and rainbow sprinkles in a small bowl.
 Add the dry ingredients to the butter mixture with the mixer set to low speed.
 Mix just until the dough comes together, no more than 1 minute.
 Scrape down the sides of the bowl with a spatula.
 It’s important not to over-mix at this stage, and I find that pre-mixing the dry ingredients helps to evenly incorporate them into the butter/sugar mixture more quickly.

 On low speed, add the birthday cake crumbs and mix just until evenly distributed in the cookie dough, no more than 30 seconds.